-Essential Tools, Tips & Techniques for the Home Cook by Michelle Doll shares tons of useful information on the equipment, ingredients, and techniques that will take your cooking to the next level.
+Essential Tools, Tips & Techniques for the Home Cook by Michelle Doll, the chef shares tons of useful information on the equipment, ingredients, and techniques that will take your baking to the next level.

 These have a lower protein content, meaning they contain less gluten, giving them a more delicate crust.
 Think cakey, not crispy.

 These are higher in gluten.
 Think pizza dough, pasta and baguettes.

 Always transfer your flour from the bag to another container to aerate it.
 It has probably traveled across the country to get to you with literal tons of flour on top of it.
 You’ll get the most accurate volume measurement from fluffed flour.
 A cup of flour scraped out of a packed bag could actually be a cup and a half if it isn’t fluffed up.
 King Arthur Flour is my all-around favorite.
 It has been around since 1790 and is a fully employee-owned company; even more important, they are passionate bakers consistently delivering a superior product.

 How to flour your surface

 Use a sifter or a shaker, or hold a handful of flour in your hand and shake it like dice.

 When you’re kneading dough, you want as little flour as possible to avoid offsetting the recipe, but go for the flour when you’re rolling because you do not want that baby to stick to the counter!

 You can always brush off any excess flour; flour not mixed into anything and cooked just tastes bitter and sad.

 If you forget salt, the dough will taste a bit flat and stale.